 If you’re not eligible for law school loan forgiveness or assistance and don’t anticipate needing an income-driven repayment plan, you might be able to pay off your student loans faster by refinancing them.

-Several student loan refinancing companies offer fixed and variable interest rates that start at a lower level than what the Department of Education charges.
+Several student loan refinancing companies offer interest rates that start at a lower level than federal student loans.
 If you qualify based on your income and credit history, you could lower your interest rate, reduce your monthly payment, or both.

 If you have a solid income but a thin credit profile — or vice versa — you can apply with a co-signer to help you improve your chances of scoring a low-interest rate.

-Because student loan refinancing is done through private lenders, it takes a little more legwork than some of the other repayment strategies we’ve discussed.
-You’ll need to compare loan options from several lenders to make sure you get the best deal available to you, which can take time.
+Student loan refinancing is done through private lenders.
+This means it takes a little more legwork than some of the other repayment strategies we’ve discussed.
+You’ll also need to compare loan options from several lenders to make sure you get the best deal available.

 You don’t have to do it alone